flori567/AWS_Todo_Application/README.md

 -->
 # Serverless REST API

 This example demonstrates how to setup a [RESTful Web Services](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) allowing you to create, list, get, update and delete Todos.
 DynamoDB is used to store the data.
-This is just an example and of course you could use any data storage as a backend.
+The architecture of the Todo app is the following:

 ## Structure